dylanaraps/neofetch/README.md

-    --battery_num num           Which battery to display, default value is 'all' --battery_shorthand on/off  Whether or not each battery gets its own line/title --ip_host url               Url to ping for public IP --birthday_shorthand on/off Shorten the output of birthday --birthday_time on/off      Enable/Disable showing the time in birthday output
+    --battery_num num           Which battery to display, default value is 'all' --battery_shorthand on/off  Whether or not each battery gets its own line/title --ip_host url               Url to ping for public IP --song_shorthand on/off     Print the Artist/Title on seperate lines --birthday_shorthand on/off Shorten the output of birthday --birthday_time on/off      Enable/Disable showing the time in birthday output